Aurland, Norway Guide

 Lærdalsøyri is a charming village with well-preserved wooden houses dating back to the 18th and 19th centuries.
 It's a great place to wander around, admire the architecture, and learn about the region's history.
 The Norwegian Wild Salmon Centre is also located here.

-Approximately 1 hour by car or ferry from Aurland Just a short hop from Aurland, Flåm is a must-see.
+Approximately 1 hour 15 minutes by car from Aurland Just a short hop from Aurland, Flåm is a must-see.
 This charming village nestled at the innermost arm of the Aurlandsfjord is famous for the Flåm Railway, one of the steepest railway lines in the world.
 The journey offers breathtaking views of waterfalls, mountains, and valleys.

 Approximately 1 hour 30 minutes by car from Aurland Voss is known as the adventure capital of Norway.
 Surrounded by mountains, rivers, and lakes, it offers a wide range of outdoor activities, from white-water rafting and skydiving to hiking and skiing (in season).

-Approximately 30 minutes by car or ferry from Aurland Lærdalsøyri
+Approximately 2 hours by car or train from Aurland Lærdalsøyri

 Travel Time